kylenessen/monarch-phenology-inaturalist/docs/ARCHITECTURE.md

 Important rule:
 - Don’t create duplicates.
 If the same `observation_id` or `photo_id` shows up again, update the existing row instead of inserting a second copy.

+### Classification history (don’t overwrite)

+When we improve the prompt or change models, we should **not overwrite** old results.

+Simple rule:
+- each time we classify a photo, we create a **new** row in `classifications` with:
+  - `photo_id`
+  - `model` (name/version/provider)
+  - `prompt_version`
+  - `created_at`

+Then we can:
+- query “latest classification per photo” for day-to-day analysis
+- keep older results for comparison and reproducibility

+### Duplicate observations (same butterfly, different people)

+In v1, we will **not try to deduplicate** across different iNaturalist observations, even if they might be the same butterfly in the same place/time.
+We will classify what iNaturalist gives us.

+Later, if we want, we can add analysis to group observations by location/time to study clustering or reduce repeated individuals.

 ## 7) Tracking “how the AI result was produced” (important for later)